-Description of minor: Dance courses are available to all students and are particularly useful to students majoring in theatre or music.
-The minor is primarily performance oriented with a secondary emphasis on the history and theory of dance.
+Description of Minor: Dance courses are available to all students and are particularly useful to students majoring in theatre or music.
+The dance minor is primarily performance oriented with a secondary emphasis on the history and theory of dance.
+Participating in a dance ensemble is required for four semesters.
+A course in dance composition allows the minor to learn how to choreograph dances.
+This minor benefits students majoring in theatre, musical theatre, and music.